-(see Press et al., 1992 for a discussion).
-These quadrature-based methods, however, suffered from the "curse of dimensionality"; and so pseudo-Monte Carlo (PMC) simulation methods were proposed in the 1940s to overcome this problem.
-The PMC simulation approach has an expected integration error of $N^{-0.5}$, which is independent of the number of dimensions 's' and thus provides a great improvement over the quadrature-based methods.
-Several variance reduction techniques (example, Latin Hypercube Sampling or LHS) have since been developed for the PMC methods, which potentially lead to even more accurate integral evaluation with fewer draws.
-Despite the improvements achieved by these variance reduction techniques, the convergence rate of PMC methods is generally slow for simulated likelihood estimation of choice models.
+The relaxation of behavioral restrictions on choice model structures, in many cases, leads to analytically intractable choice probability expressions, which necessitate the use of numerical integration techniques to evaluate the multidimensional integrals in the probability expressions.
+The numerical evaluation of such integrals has been the focus of extensive research dating back to the late 1800s, when multidimensional polynomial-based cubature methods were developed as an extension of the one-dimensional numerical quadrature rules.
+These quadrature-based methods, however, suffered from the "curse of dimensionality"; and so Monte-Carlo (MC) and pseudo-Monte Carlo (PMC) simulation methods were proposed in the 1940s to overcome this problem.
+The MC simulation approach has an expected integration error of $N^{0.5}$, which is independent of the number of dimensions 's' and thus provides a great improvement over the quadrature-based methods.
+Several variance reduction techniques (example, Latin Hypercube Sampling or LHS) have since been developed for the MC methods, which potentially lead to even more accurate integral evaluation with fewer draws.
+Despite the improvements achieved by these variance reduction techniques, the convergence rate of MC and PMC methods is generally slow for simulated likelihood estimation of choice models.

 Extensive number theory research in the last few decades has led to the development of a more efficient simulation method, the quasi-Monte Carlo (QMC) method.
-This method uses the basic principle of the PMC method in that it evaluates a multi-dimensional integral by replacing it with an average of the values of the integrand computed at N discrete points.
-However, rather than using random sequences, QMC methods use low discrepancy, deterministic, quasi-Monte Carlo (or QMC) sequences that are designed to achieve a more even distribution of points in the integration space than the PMC sequences.
+This method uses the basic principle of the MC method in that it evaluates a multidimensional integral by replacing it with an average of the values of the integrand computed at N discrete points.
+However, rather than using random sequences, QMC methods use low-discrepancy, deterministic, quasi-Monte Carlo (or QMC) sequences that are designed to achieve a more even distribution of points in the integration space than the MC and PMC sequences.